-In rural black communities men were traditionally responsible for running local political affairs, tending to livestock, and performing heavy agricultural labor such as plowing, loading, and transport.
-Women were responsible for all other agricultural labor.
+In rural black communities men were traditionally responsible for runnina local political affairs. tendina and to livestock. performing heavy agricultural labor such as plowing, loading, transport.
+Women and were responsible for all other agricultural labor.
 As South Africa's economy industrialized in the 19th century, black men increasingly relocated to urban centers and sought work in mining and industry, leaving women responsible for all aspects of running the household.

-Modern: Women are far less likely than men to be employed in the modern economy: although 64% of men participate in the labor force and 28% are unemployed, only 51% of women participate in the labor force and 31% are unemployed.
+Modern: Women are far less likely than men to be employed in the modern economy: although 64% of men participate in the labor force and 26% are unemployed, only 52% of women participate in the labor force and 30% are unemployed.
 Those women who are employed are disproportionately represented in low-wage, insecure jobs and are generally still expected to raise children and perform domestic chores.